yehonadav/python_course/exercises/README.md

 * count the fruits and print them

 (100) in ```map_reduce_filter.py``` create and run a function to:
-* filter all yummy fruits with 'a'
+* filter all yummy fruits with 'a' (use lambda)
-* filter all sour fruits starting with 'o' or ending with 'le'
+* filter all sour fruits starting with 'o' or ending with 'le' (use lambda)

 (101) in ```map_reduce_filter.py```
 * use these lines: